 Personal finance for young people is a tricky topic.
-Although improving slowly, it doesn’t really feature heavily in the school curriculum.
+The world of money continues to evolve at pace and although financial education is slowly beginning to improve, it doesn’t really feature heavily in the school curriculum.
 So how can we help our children adopt good financial behaviours in preparation for earning money?

 Research has shown that most of our beliefs and attitudes around money are formed by age 7.
 So it’s never too early (or too late) to learn about personal finance.
 Here are 4 suggested actions that you could take to boost the financial success of your young people.